|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Jeff Hutchingson 2003

-Located at the eastern side of Los Negros Island in a coconut grove, The airfield spanned from Hyane Harbor in the north to the Bismarck Sea to the south.
+Lat 2° 3' 43S Long 147° 25' 27E Momote Airfield was located in a coconut grove at the eastern side of Los Negros Island.
+The airfield spanned from Hyane Harbor in the north to the Bismarck Sea to the south.
 To the west is jungle and mangrove swamps.
 Known to the Japanese as 'Hyane Airfield".

 63rd Sentai, 3rd Chutai (Ki-43) January 44 Hollandia